symfony/symfony/UPGRADE-2.1.md

   * The Firewall listener is now registered after the Router listener.
 This means that specific Firewall URLs (like /login_check and /logout) must now have proper routes defined in your routing configuration.
+Also, if you have a custom 404 error page, make sure that you do not use any security related features such as `is_granted` on it.

   * The user provider configuration has been refactored.
 The configuration for the chain provider and the memory provider has been changed: